 - Big Island ATV or Polynesian Wood Carving Tour with Aloha Adventure Farms

 Best Places to Stay on the Big Island

 The vast majority of visitors stay on the Kona side.
 This is largely due to the fact that in Hilo it’s pretty much guaranteed that it will rain every day.
 Kona is the drier side of the island and has the sandy beaches.
 It’s a big island, so while it is possible to stay on one side and drive back and forth to the other, you could consider staying in two different places.

 On the Kona side, many people choose to stay in the Waikoloa Resort area.
 This is the closest to Hapuna Beach, our main large sandy beach.
 It also boasts resorts with water parks and restaurants on-site.
 There you will find the Hilton and Marriott resorts which are both great options for couples and families alike.

-Also in Kona, the newly renovated Royal Kona, The Sheraton, and the Courtyard by Marriott are all great options!
+Also in Kona, the newly renovated Royal Kona and the Courtyard by Marriott are great options!
 If you are looking for something a bit more high end be sure to check out the Four Seasons, located outside of Kona.

 There are also so many houses for rent via VRBO or other similar options.
 When booking a house to rent be sure to read the reviews.
 Getting helpful feedback from previous guests is a great way to hopefully meet your expectations.

 In Hilo, your best bet (other than a house) is the Grand Naniloa Hotel.
 If the Volcano is something you’re really looking forward to, then take a look at staying a night or two at the Volcano House.
 It’s located inside the Volcano National Park.
 We also love the Mahana House Country Inn.
 Known for its beautiful ocean-view suites and relaxing rainforest sounds, you’ll be blown away by the breathtaking country setting of the Mahana House Country Inn.